kr55/ssiscataloger/index.md

 Provide Azure SQL Server hostname, admin SQL server authentication user name, and password.

-**Note**: This utility only supports SQL authentication for Azure SSIS at the moment.
+Note - This utility only supports SQL authentication for Azure SSIS at the moment.

 **Select SSISDB Catalog Folders to Migrate**